shakeel-faiz/FF/11Nov-10/02-zoo.md

 ## What is a ZOO file?

-A `.zoo` file is an archive format that is used to compress and store files and directories.
-It is similar to other archive formats like `.zip`, `.tar`, and `.rar`.
+A `.zoo` file is an archive format that is used to compress and store files and directories; is similar to other archive formats like `.zip`, `.tar`, and `.rar`.
 The `.zoo` format was popular in early days of computing but has become less common in recent years.
 It was originally developed by **Rahul Dhesi** and was used primarily on Unix and DOS systems.

 A `.zoo` file typically contains one or more files and directories that have been compressed and archived into single file.
 You can create and extract `.zoo` files using various software tools that support this format.